James Wallace FIES, CLDA

 James’ skills in 3D light modelling lead to engagements in predicting obtrusive light at world-recognised pristine ecological sites and the design and interrogation of lighting treatments to architecturally and spatially challenging places.
 Besides his architectural and environmental work, James has recognised skills in vision ergonomics; the auditing and condition-reporting of OSH lighting-related issues in the workplace and public domain, occasionally being called upon to advise in legal cases and appear as an expert witness.

 Stepping outside of the square at the beginnning of 1994 to establish Perth’s first independent architectural lighting design practise, James’ awareness of lighting issues has since become recognised at an international level.
 In 2005 he accepted an invitation to the town of Alingsas, Sweden, to head one of six practical lighting design workshop groups.
-In 2006 he presented an invited paper at Light+Building Frankfurt on the subject of light and shadow design; in October 2006 he presented on the same subject in Sydney to the IESANZ annual convention.
+In 2006 he presented an invited paper at Light+Building Frankfurt on the subject of light and shadow design; and later the same year was invited to present on the same subject in Sydney at the IESANZ annual convention.
 James represented the PLDA at the Lighting Urban Community International (LUCI) 2006 general assembly meetings in Shanghai and 2009 in Korea.
 While in Shanghai he also participated in a City Foresight Workshop alongside Asia’s leading urban planners, architects and lighting educators.
 In October 2007 James was a speaker at the first Professional Lighting Designers’ Convention (PLDC) held in London where he presented a case study on the subject of contemporary lighting design techniques for the night-time interpretation of an industrial heritage site.

-Since 2011 he has presented invited papers and led professional discussion groups in Perth, Philadelphia, Berlin, Frankfurt, Lisbon, Tokyo, Manila, Bangkok, Hong Kong, Beijing, Shanghai, Guangzhou, Zhengzhou, Chongqing, Shenzhen and Taipei; and after 12 years he returned to Lights in Alingsas in 2017 to guide participants in the design and installation of a dynamic interpretation of the town's historic Railway Station.
+Since 2011 he has presented invited papers and led professional discussion groups in Perth, Philadelphia, Berlin, Frankfurt, Lisbon, Tokyo, Manila, Bangkok, Hong Kong, Beijing, Shanghai, Guangzhou, Zhengzhou, Chongqing, Shenzhen and Taipei; and after 12 years he returned to Lights in Alingsas in 2017 to guide workshop participants in the design and installation of a dynamic interpretation of the town's historic railway station building.

-His more recent academic activities include guest lecturer positions to the Architectural Lighting Masterclass (BA) at Western Australian Academy of Performing Arts (WAAPA) and a Lighting Design (BA): Sichuan College of Fine Arts Institute, Chongqing, China.
+His more recent academic activities include guest lecturer positions to the Architectural Lighting Masterclass (BA) at the Western Australian Academy of Performing Arts (WAAPA) and to a Lighting Design (BA) Major at the Sichuan College of Fine Arts Institute, Chongqing, China.

-Besides his professional and allied activities, James enjoys travel, miniature model railway construction, a range of contemporary music, maintaining a small wine collection, supporting his favourite Australian-rules football team, and spending time with his pet pugaliers Jasper and Peggy.
+Besides his professional and allied activities, James enjoys travel, miniature model railway construction, re-learning bass guitar, listening to a range of contemporary music, maintaining a small wine collection, supporting his favourite Australian-rules football team, and spending time with his pet pugaliers Jasper and Peggy.